danielmart222/configure-ad/README.md

 -------------

-- Log in to client 1 as labusers-> go to settings -> next go to system -> go to about -> then click on advanced system settings ->
+- Log in to client 1 as labusers-> go to settings -> go to system -> go to about -> then click on advanced system settings ->

 ---------